Written by Ansley Fender, Founder & CEO of Grantcycle

 What types of grant funding are available?

 Competitive Grants are awarded through a competitive application process in which grant funders evaluate proposals submitted by grant seekers.
-Competitive grants are the most common types of grants received by businesses and nonprofit organizations.
+Competitive grants are the most common types of grant money received by businesses and nonprofit organizations.

 Formula grants are a type of federal grant that is awarded based on a formula set by law.
 An example of a formula grant is funding for highway construction that the federal government awards to states or provinces based on road age and usage.